ceu-lang/ceu-maker/README.md

 $ git clone https://github.com/fsantanna/pico-ceu
 ```

-Checkout the target version for each of the source repositories, e.g.:
+Then, checkout the target version for each of the source repositories, e.g.:

 ```
 $ cd ceu/
 $ git checkout v0.30
+$ cd ../ceu-arduino
+$ git checkout v0.30
+$ ... # same for the other repositories
 ```

-This step can be skipped if you want to use the `master` branches.
+(This step can be skipped if you want to use the `master` branches.)

+#### Copy to Céu-Maker

-Edit `Makefile.dirs` to point to the source repositories:
+Now, back to the `ceu-maker` repository, edit `Makefile.dirs` to point to the
+source repositories:

 ```
 $ vi Makefile.dirs
 ```

-Run `make` to copy the files from the source repositories to `ceu-maker/`:
+Then, run `make` to copy the files from the source repositories to
+`ceu-maker/`:

 ```
 $ make
 ```

-If the command `make` does not exist, follow the instructions in the link below:
+If the command `make` does not exist, follow the instructions in the link
+below:

 https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058